aruna09/calculator-behavior/Division.md

 Given: calculator is ON

-When: user enters many division operators
+When: user enters division operators

 Then: Display result obtained with one division